Drop-in Tutoring Schedule and Review Sessions/Organized Study Groups Schedule

 Review sessions and organized study groups are offered through the MESA Program in

-conjunction with core STEM courses in math, computer science, biology, physics and
+conjunction with core STEM courses in math, computer science, biology, physics, engineering

 sessions.
 Designed to enhance student understanding, they feature peer-facilitated

 group work on problems at or above the level of course instruction.
 Small-group activities

 are directed by peer educators called facilitators.
 MESA offers these sessions and